dataaxiom/ghcr-cleanup-action/README.md

 ### Override default owner/repository/package

-The default settings will use the current project to determine the owner, repository and package names but for cross project and multiple package support these can be overridden by setting the owner, repository and package options.
+The default settings will use the current project to determine the owner, repository and package names but for cross-project and multiple package support these can be overridden by setting the owner, repository and package options.

 ```yaml